Kenyan court orders government to restore TV stations yanked off air

 The incident is the latest public spat between the opposition and the government following the nation's two presidential elections held last year.

-President Uhuru Kenyatta won a second presidential term with 98% of the vote following a controversial election rerun in November.
+President Uhuru Kenyatta won a second presidential term with 98% of the vote in a controversial election rerun in November.
 The election was held after the country's Supreme Court nullified a previous ballot held in August, also won by Kenyatta, over concerns of irregularities.

 Odinga and his opposition party dropped out of the second vote, claiming the election commission had failed to implement reforms.